List of WWII Maybach engines: General design

-All Maybach engines which reached series production were gasoline four-stroke water-cooled designs.
-The firm's founder, Dr. Karl Maybach, had stated that "he was born water cooled and wanted to die water cooled."
+All Maybach engines for AFVs which reached series production were gasoline four-stroke water-cooled designs.
+The firm's managing director, Dr. Karl Maybach (son of the founder Wilhelm Maybach), had stated that "he was born water cooled and wanted to die water cooled."

 Before the war the fuel industry had indicated that petroleum was going to be easier to produce than synthetic diesel, and development of gasoline engines was therefore favoured.
 By around 1943 the situation had turned around, but by then it was too late to change.
 Dr. Ferdinand Porsche had consistently pushed for air-cooled diesels, but his organisation's designs never functioned satisfactorily.
-The large Porsche engine of this type slated for the Ferdinand never worked, and two Maybach HL120s were fitted instead.
+The twin large Porsche gasoline V-10 engines slated for the Tiger (P) never worked satisfactorily, and two over-worked Maybach HL120s were fitted instead to drive the electric generators and final drive motors in the subsequent Ferdinand.

 A number of Maybach motors shared the same basic design but had different engine sizes, the larger engines having bigger cylinders to increase the capacity.
 Similar engine designs had shared parts lists, e.g. the NL38 and HL42; the HL57 and HL62; and the HL108 and HL120.

 The 6-cylinder Maybach engines used a single Solex 40 JFF II down-draught (Fallstrom) carburetor, and earlier V-12s used two.
 Later V-12s used Solex 52 JFFs.

 A hand-cranked inertia starter (Schwungkraftanlasser) was fitted to the V-12 engines to supplement the Bosch 24V electric starter motor (powered by two 12V batteries) in cold weather.